zmknox/zmknox.github.io/about.md

 All content on this site is mine unless otherwise specified, and my opinions do not reflect or represent the views of my exployer or school.

-**Programming Experience:** I have the most experience with Swift (for iOS development), Java (used a lot in school), Node JS, and Python (3, please).
-I have familliarity with C, but I've also only ever written school assignments with it.
+**Programming Experience:** I have the most experience with Swift (for iOS development), JavaScript (developing APIs and backend tools), Java (used a lot in school), and Python (3, please).
+I'm also familliar with C, Kotlin, and probably some things I've forgotten about.
 I can also build a website (like this one) with HTML/CSS, but I wouldn't really classify that as programming.

-**Framework Experience:** UIKit, Node JS/NPM, ExpressJS, Meteor, Flask, Android, Django, Bootstrap, Material Design Lite
+**Framework Experience:** UIKit (Swift, iOS Development), Node.js (backends and APIs), ExpressJS, React (JS), Flask (Python), Android (Kotlin/Java), Django (Python), Bootstrap (HTML/CSS/JS), Meteor (JS), Material Design Lite (HTML/CSS)

-**System Experience:** macOS (OS X), Linux/UNIX, Windows (including some Windows Server knowledge), Cisco IOS
+**System Experience:** macOS (OS X), Linux/UNIX (preferring a Debian/Ubuntu base), Windows (including some Windows Server knowledge), Cisco IOS

 **Tools Experience:** git (version control), Visual Studio Code, vim, Xcode, Slack, various office suites

-My favorite text editor is Visual Studio Code.
+My preferred text editor is Visual Studio Code.
 Xcode is pretty good too.
-IntelliJ's debugger is fantastic.
+IntelliJ's debugger is fantastic. vim is fine in a pinch.

 I also have experience with video editing.
 Most of my experience is with Apple's Final Cut Pro X.
 I feel fairly competent at being able to produce decent quality video content with it.